lupomontero/horseshoe/README.md

 wrapper around [nodemailer](https://github.com/andris9/nodemailer) used for sending email using [handlebars](http://handlebarsjs.com/) templates.

-## Installation

-    npm install horseshoe

-## Usage

 `horseshoe` is designed for a very specific use case.
 We use it at E-NOISE to send out system emails using SMTP and Amazon SES.
 This emails are predesigned using `handlebars` templates and then sent using `nodemailer`.

+**THIS MODULE IS STILL WORK IN PROGRESS**

 `horseshoe` will retry to send individual emails if they fail (up to 3 times).

+## Installation

+    npm install horseshoe

+## Usage

 Let's assume that you script is `myscript.js` and you have a directory called `mail_templates` in the same location containing a template called